-Because the security of manufacturing guarantees people wellness and saves human lives
+Because the safety of manufacturing guarantees people’s wellness and saves human lives

 On May 20th and 29th 2012, a big earthquake devastated Northern Italy.
 Six provinces were hit by the seismic waves: Bologna, Modena, Reggio Emilia, Ferrara, Mantova and Rovigo.

-Apart from the loss of human life and the damage to historical buildings and residencies, the economy of the whole area was deeply struck.
-This seismic vulnerability emerges and is highlighted when it comes to prefabricated industrial constructions, in particular when beams and pillars are only leaning between them.
-Numerous collapses and the great damage of this kind extended the negative effects on the manufacturing industry.
+In addition to the loss of human lives and the damage to historical buildings and homes, the economy of the whole area was deeply struck.
+This seismic vulnerability emerged and is highlighted when it comes to prefabricated industrial constructions, in particular when beams and pillars are only leaning against them.
+Numerous collapses and great damage of this kind extended the negative effects on the manufacturing industry.

-Sismocell came to life based on the idea of creating a particular combination of steel and carbon fibre, and to apply it so as to develop an effectively antiseismic device.
+Sismocell, the steel and carbon fibre device, came to life on the idea of creating a particular combination of these materials, so as to develop an effective antiseismic device.

-It is a cylinder controlled plastic cell that has to be mounted between beam-pillars on prefabricated structures.
-Apart from constituting a connection between them, it also, among certain limits, consents to amortize the quakes, through a dissipative effect in fusion.
+It is a cylinder-controlled plastic cell that has to be mounted between beam pillars on prefabricated structures.
+Besides constituting a connection between them, it also, within certain limits, consents to amortize the quakes, through a dissipating effect in fusion.

 This is Reglass’s debut in the building sector.
 After a few years a second device, Sismocell Box, has been developed.
 The operation is similar but is used to mend the structural deficiencies of beam-covering elements.